 From the exterior, the late 1800’s farmhouse looks like any other that you’d find on a field in Smalltown, USA.
 But inside?
 The design inspiration comes from a zany riot of color, shape, pattern and texture.
 If asked to assign a name to the style, I’d go with “Tasteful Psychedelic.”

 Mackenzie-Childs is a home decor line featuring wild patterns and outrageous color schemes.
 The company was launched by husband and wife potters, Richard and Victoria Mackenzie-Childs, in the early 1980’s in the tiny village of Aurora, located in New York’s Finger Lakes.
+It’s one of my favorite places to visit.
 The company filed for bankruptcy and was acquired by Pleasant Rowland, founder of the American Girl doll company, in 2001.
 There was some unpleasantness that followed, including the dismissal of the founders and a trademark lawsuit, but Mackenzie-Childs is currently thriving, operating the Aurora facility and a number of retail locations.

 I was disappointed that visitors can’t tour the production facilities at the Aurora location for additional design inspiration, but there’s a gift shop where a 15-minute video gives an idea of the level of craftsmanship dedicated to creating each Mackenzie-Childs piece.
 Designers create initial sketches and then work with ceramicists to create the production process which may include fashioning multi-part moulds for slip pours.
 Each piece is hand cleaned, painted and kiln-fired in different stages and decorated with the festoons, ribbons, decals and thingamabobs.
 Every artisan stamps his or her mark on the piece before it is affixed with an astonishingly high price tag and offered for sale.